Peanut Butter Pie Recipe with Chocolate Ganache Topping

 cross section of a no-bake peanut butter pie in an oreo pie crust with a chocolate ganache topping

-Peanut Butter Pie Ingredient Substitutions:
+Ingredient Substitutions for No-Bake Peanut Butter Pie

-Cool Whip vs Whipped Cream:
+Cool Whip vs Whipped Cream for No-Bake Cheesecake

-Oreo Crust vs. Other Crumb Crusts:
+Oreo Pie Crust vs. Other Crumb Crusts for Peanut Butter Pie

 This peanut butter pie recipe uses an Oreo crust for the classic chocolate-and-peanut-butter flavor combination.
 But you can experiment with other crumb crusts, such as: